Juniper/ansible-junos-stdlib/README.md

 Since Ansible version >= 2.1, Ansible also natively includes [core modules for Junos](http://docs.ansible.com/ansible/list_of_network_modules.html#junos).
 The Junos modules included in Ansible core have names which begin with the prefix `junos_`.
-The Junos modules included in this Juniper.junos_collection collection have names which begin with the prefix `juniper_junos_`.
+The Junos modules included in this Juniper.junos collection have names which begin with the prefix `juniper_junos_`.
 These two sets of Junos modules can coexist on the same Ansible control machine, and an Ansible play may invoke a module from either (or both) sets.
 Juniper Networks recommends using the modules in this collection when writing new playbooks that manage Junos devices.

 ## Overview of Modules

-This Juniper.junos_collection collection includes the following modules:
+This Juniper.junos collection includes the following modules:

 - **juniper_junos_command** — Execute one or more CLI commands on a Junos device.
 - **juniper_junos_config** — Manipulate the configuration of a Junos device.